We’ve been trained in the professional world to introduce ourselves by our job title.

 If you serve a specific and narrow target market, you can be seen as an expert – and experts command more respect, sell more, and charge higher prices.

 STEP 3: Focus on the benefits by asking, “What results do my clients experience?”

 In this final step, you’ll differentiate what you do by focusing on the benefits you provide.

 You and I both know there are A LOT of coaches who work with stress and anxiety.
-You can’t expect the person looking at your ad – your ideal client, hopefully – to know how you’re different… unless you tell them!
+You can’t expect the person looking at your ad or hearing your elevator speech – your ideal client, hopefully – to know how you’re different… unless you tell them!